Table of Contents

 Coaching and practice are inseparable buddies, so just like practice, coaching is something that never ends.
 In that way, it’s different from sales training, which only happens at specific times when you roll out something new.
 Coaching takes place before and after practice sessions to refine sales skills, make sure that salespeople don’t reinforce bad habits, and direct them to improve their key weaknesses.

 Just like practice, coaching could apply to one part of your sales cycle, like the elevator pitch; one aspect of the product, like a new feature; or one aspect of your messaging, like polishing the value proposition.
-It can also focus on how to approach certain personas, like how to talk to people in the elusive C-suite.
+It can also focus on how to approach certain personas, like how to talk to people in the elusive C-level.

 You’ll need to decide on your goal for this sales coaching program and think about what excellent sales coaching will look like.
 It has to include setting up an effective sales coaching cadence that’s coordinated with your practice rhythms, and bringing a standardized scoring method to enforce consistency across the company.